Fatemeh9595/Tenuta-Ricco/README.md

 🛠 Tech Stack :

-Here’s what powers the site

 React.js – for building dynamic, component‑driven UI ⚛️

-CSS3 / Styled Components (or CSS Modules) – for styling, responsiveness, and design consistency
+Styled Components (or CSS Modules) – for styling, responsiveness, and design consistency

-Bootstrap 5 (or similar UI framework) – for layout scaffolding, grid, and responsive behaviour
+Bootstrap 5 – for layout scaffolding, grid, and responsive behaviour

 React‑Router‑Dom – for client‑side routing and navigation between pages